Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Results and Analysis

-\paragraph{Paraphrasing:} On automatic metrics from past works (BLEU, METEOR, \TERP) our lowest-$Novelty$ model setting ($\text{RD}_{Top}$) achieves the highest unsupervised scores, and highest overall on BLEU.
-Other high scoring rows (Source, PG-IL) have similarly low-$Novelty$ outputs .
-The SARI metric explicitly balances novelty (i.e. difference from the source) with correctness (i.e. similarity to the reference).
+\paragraph{Paraphrasing} First, the Quora dataset: On automatic metrics from past works (BLEU, METEOR, \TERP) our lowest-$Novelty$ model setting ($\text{RD}_{Top}$) achieves the highest unsupervised scores, and highest overall on BLEU.
+Other high scoring rows (Source, PG-IL) are similarly low-$Novelty$.
+The SARI metric explicitly balances $Novelty$ with similarity to reference.
 On SARI we see such low-$Novelty$ models perform worse.
 The best overall model on SARI is our medium-$Novelty$ setting ($\text{RD}_{30}$) which outperforms MT and supervised models.

-Ultimately, human annotation is the only way to validate the results of other metrics.
 Our human evaluation measures what fraction of outputs are found to be fluent, consistent, and novel.
-As with SARI, both our mid and high-$Novelty$ models perform quite well.
-Our medium-$Novelty$ setting outperforms all unsupervised models, while being a close second to MT.
-Further, our human evaluation validates SARI as a reasonable proxy, as they share the same top-5 models.
+As with SARI, both our mid and high-$Novelty$ models perform quite well, again with the medium-$Novelty$ setting outperforming all baselines.
+As further validation for SARI as a proxy for human, they share the same top-5 models.

+Results on the Twitter URL corpus largely support those on Quora. \method achieves the best unsupervised scores on novelty-aware metrics (Table~\ref{tab:twitter_results_small}), with the best overall SARI, even outperforming reference on the human metric, although MT achieves the highest overall.

-\method is able to compete on previously used quality metrics that favor low-$Novelty$, but can easily produce more varied outputs preferred by humans. $\text{RD}_{45}$ exceeds the novelty of even the human reference, but is still among the highest ranked models by SARI and Human.
+In sum, \method is able to compete on previously used quality metrics favoring low-$Novelty$, but can produce more varied outputs preferred by humans. $\text{RD}_{45}$ is among the best models by SARI and Human on Quora despite exceeding the novelty of even the reference.

-\paragraph{$\alpha$NLG:} Results on $\alpha$NLG (table \ref{tab:anlg}) present a strong case that \method{} can effectively use bidirectional context.
-Strong hypotheses use information from both the initial observation $o_1$ and the future observation $o_2$.
-Humans ranked the ability of \method{} to capture this 0.44, about 25 points above the unsupervised baseline and only 10 points below the best supervised method tested.
+\paragraph{$\alpha$NLG} Results on $\alpha$NLG (Table~\ref{tab:anlg}) present a strong case that \method{} can effectively use bidirectional context.
+Strong hypotheses use information from both initial the observation $o_1$ and the future observation $o_2$.
+Humans ranked the ability of \method{} to capture this 42.4, about 17 points above the next-best unsupervised baseline and only 15 points below the best supervised method tested.
 We see similar results for overall evaluation.
+A likely factor in this is the (comparatively) high degree of coherence between $h$ and $o_2$ by \method.
+Where other methods seem to pay more attention to observation $o_1$ (the $o_2$ column generally has much lower values), \method has comparably high coherence with left-hand ($o_1$) and right-hand ($o_2$) contexts.